Leverage Trading Liquidation Explanation And How To Avoid It

 Related: Can you short-sell without leverage?

 To know your liquidation risk or liquidation price you can make a simple calculation to determine how much room your position has to move before getting liquidated.
-For example, if you use a 1:2 leverage ratio, you have a 50% liquidation price.
+For example, if you use a 1:2 ratio, you have a 50% liquidation price.
 If you were to use a 1:3 leverage ratio, your liquidation price would shrink to 33%, and so on.
-Below is a table showing you the most common leverage ratios and their liquidation risks/prices.
+Below is a table showing you the most common margin ratios and their liquidation risks/prices.

 Leverage ratio | 1:2 | 1:5 | 1:10 | 1:25 | 1:50 | 1:100 | |